kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/installation/storage-configuration.md

 > Note: It's not allowed to set two default storage class in the cluster.
 To specify a default storage class, make sure there is no default storage class already exited in the current cluster.

 ## Storage Configuration Definition

 After preparing the storage server, then you need to reference the parameter description in the following table.
 Then modify the corresponding storage class part in the configuration file (`conf/vars.yml` ) according to your storage server.

 The following is a brief description of the parameter configuration related to `vars.yml` storage, also see [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/)) for the details.

+> Note: By default, Local Volume is configured as the default storage class of the cluster in `vars.yml`.
+If you are going to configure other storage class as the default class, firstly you have to modify the related configuration of Local to **false**, and then modify the configuration of the corresponding storage according to your storage server before start installation.

 ### QingCloud Block Storage